blakkd/faster-whisper-hotkey/README.md

 ### Settings File

 The script saves and loads settings to/from `transcriber_settings.json`.
-This allows remember your previous settings for ease.
+This allows remembering your previous settings for ease.

 ## Logging